Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime switching, consumption and Epstein-Zin recursive utility: Asymptotics for the risk aversion parameter

 The existing literature (e.g. \cite{dgr}, \cite{El} and \cite{MS}) addresses only the case of a subspace constraint on portfolios, which allows them to work on the dual problem, and to use the corresponding minimal entropy representation in the asymptotic analysis of the utility indifference price.
 In our more general case of portfolio constraints, the minimal entropy representation does not hold anymore, as demonstrated in the convex dual representation (\ref{dual_representation}).
 We shall work on the primal problem by considering the BSDE representation (\ref{primal_representation }) of the utility indifference price.
-To facilitate our subsequent discussion, we further impose the following cone condition on the constraint set.
+To facilitate our subsequent discussion, we further impose the following \emph{cone condition} on the constraint set.

-\begin{definition} [{\bf Admissible strategies with constraints 4}]
+\begin{definition} [{\bf Admissible strategies with constraints $\mathcal{A}_D^{cone}$}]

-The set of admissible trading strategies ${\cal A}_{\mathcal{C}^c}$ is the same as $\mathcal{A}$ in Definition \ref{admiss2}, except that the constraint set $\mathcal{C}$ is replaced by $\mathcal{C}^c$, where ${\cal C}^{c}$ is a closed and convex cone in $\mathbb R^{d}$ with $0\in {\cal C}^{c}$. \end{definition}
+The set of admissible trading strategies $\mathcal{A}_D^{cone}$ is the same as $\mathcal{A}_D^{conv}$ in Definition \ref{admiss2}, except that the constraint set $\mathcal{C}$ is replaced by $\mathcal{C}^c$, where ${\mathcal C}^{c}$ is a closed and convex cone in $\mathbb R^{d}$ with $0\in {\mathcal C}^{c}$. \end{definition}